How to apply

 Students who have not been accepted onto a course may be put on a waiting list (see below) ranked according to the procedure described above.
 If a place becomes available it will be offered to the highest ranking student remaining on the waiting list.

-Intercalated courses will normally interrupt the MBBS or BDS studies for no more than a single academic year and will lead to the award of a Bachelor's degree.
+Intercalated courses will normally interrupt the MBBS or BDS studies for no more than a single academic year and will lead to the award of a Bachelor of Science or a Master in Science degree.

 Where possible, students will be encouraged (although not obliged) to undertake SSMs appropriate to the intercalated degree that they wish to apply for.